Neveon/linux-commands/Unix Workbench/README.md

   - `-i` flag ignores the letter casing
   - `\` is the escape character
   - `|` pipe chracter allows us to match either the regex on the left or right
+  - `-o` flag extracts the regex from the matching line.
+Great to use to know number of times the regex comes up

 #### `find directoryToSearch -name filename `
   - Find the location of a file or the location of a group of files